Dhawal1133/Emotion_analysis/README.md

 # 🎙️ Speech Emotion Recognition (SER) with LSTM

 This project implements a **real-time Speech Emotion Recognition system** using deep learning.
-It records audio from the user's microphone, extracts MFCC features, and classifies the emotional state using a pre-trained **LSTM model** trained on the RAVDESS dataset.
+It records audio from the user's microphone, extracts MFCC features, and classifies the emotional state using a **LSTM model** trained on the RAVDESS dataset.

 ---